W-algebras associated to surfaces: Introduction

 \begin{theorem} Assuming Conjecture \ref{conj:shuf acts}, we have $w_{n,k} = 0$ in \eqref{eqn:endomorphism} for all $n \in \BZ$ and $k > r$, hence the ``action" \eqref{eqn:shuf acts} factors through an ``action" $\CA_r \curvearrowright \km$. \\

 \end{theorem}

 The group $K_{\CM}$ may be interpreted as the Hilbert space of 5d supersymmetric gauge theory on the projective surface $S$ times a circle.
-Our placing an action of the deformed $W$--algebra on $K_{\CM}$ yields a mathematical generalization of the Alday-Gaiotto-Tachikawa (AGT) correspondence between gauge theory and conformal field theory (along the lines of \cite{MO}, \cite{W}, \cite{SV3}, which treated the $S=\BA^2$ case).
+The fact that we construct an action of the deformed $W$--algebra on $K_{\CM}$ yields a mathematical generalization of the Alday-Gaiotto-Tachikawa (AGT) correspondence between gauge theory and conformal field theory (along the lines of \cite{MO,W,SV3}, which treated the $S=\BA^2$ case).
 Historically, this correspondence has usually been studied for toric surfaces using Nekrasov's equivariant generalization of partition functions.
 Therefore, the projective surface situation treated in the present paper is a new phenomenon, which to the author's knowledge has not previously been studied for rank $r>1$.
-In our follow-up paper \cite{AGT}, Theorem \ref{thm:w acts} will be used to compute the interaction between the action $\CA_r \curvearrowright \km$ with the Carlsson-Okounkov Ext operator (\cite{CO}), thus establishing the equality of partition functions that AGT stipulates for bifundamental matter.
-However, one should note that, in order to completely set up the AGT correspondence for an arbitrary surface $S$, the deformed $W$--algebra studied herein needs to be enlarged.
+In our follow-up paper \cite{AGT}, Theorem \ref{thm:w acts} will be used to compute the interaction between the action $\CA_r \curvearrowright \km$ and the Carlsson-Okounkov Ext operator (\cite{CO}), thus establishing the equality of partition functions that AGT stipulates for bifundamental matter.
+However, one should note that in order to completely set up the AGT correspondence for an arbitrary surface $S$, the deformed $W$--algebra studied herein would need to be enlarged.
 Such an enlargement should probably deform the vertex operator algebras (VOAs) associated to 4-manifolds (see \cite{DGP}). \\

 The action $\CA \curvearrowright \km$ is defined via the correspondences $\fZ_1$ and $\fZ_2^\bullet$ (Definitions \ref{def:desc} and \ref{def:fine}, respectively), which yield resolutions of singularities of the cohomological constructions of Nakajima \cite{Nak} and Grojnowski \cite{G} in rank 1, and Baranovsky \cite{Ba} in rank $r$.
-In general, the correspondences $\fZ_1$ and $\fZ_2^\bullet$ are defined as dg schemes, but we show in Propositions \ref{prop:z1 smooth} and \ref{prop:z2 smooth} that they are smooth schemes whenever the moduli spaces $\CM$ are smooth (more precisely, under Assumption S of \eqref{eqn:assumption s}).
+In general, the correspondences $\fZ_1$ and $\fZ_2^\bullet$ are defined as dg schemes, but we show in Propositions \ref{prop:z1 smooth} and \ref{prop:z2 smooth} that they are smooth schemes whenever the moduli spaces $\CM$ are smooth (more precisely, under \textbf{Assumption S} of \eqref{eqn:assumption s}).
 The proof of the smoothness of $\fZ_1$ and $\fZ_2^\bullet$ relies on presenting their tangent spaces in terms of cones of Ext groups, which is an idea that has appeared repeatedly in the literature (see \cite{GT} for a development in the context of virtual degeneration loci). \\